• Home

 You can even build Zaps that answer employees' questions directly in a thread whenever a question is posted in specific channels in Slack or Teams.
 And, with the ability to upload your own company files to these chatbots, your teams can get support with accounting, sales, content, and more—all without ever leaving their team chat app.

-Finally, add another action step to send the chatbot’s reply back to the original app.
+Finally, you'll have another action step to send the chatbot’s reply back to the original app.
 Select your action app and event, then select or connect your account if you haven't already.

 Next, configure the fields by mapping your chatbot's output to the appropriate message or response field.